Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/footer.md

 You can choose to display each part or not, except the last one which is mandatory.
 No matter how many parts you use, they should follow the order listed above.

-If these available parts don't meet your specific needs, feel free to develop your own custom part accordingly to the Orange Design System.
+If these available parts don't meet your specific needs, feel free to develop your own custom part

 {{< callout warning >}}
 This footer component is based on the [navbar component]({{< docsref "/components/navbar" >}}).
 Don't forget to import the corresponding SCSS file if you're using [Lean Sass imports]({{< docsref "/customize/optimize#lean-sass-imports" >}}).